GoXLR-on-Linux/goxlr-utility/README.md

 If you require the utility to run on an unsupported platform, jump to Manual Compilation below.

+# Usage
 ## Running the daemon
+The daemon is the 'brains' of the project, it's responsible for handling profiles, button presses, configuration and other changes.
+As such, it needs to be running at all times for the GoXLR to function.

 You can start the daemon by executing `goxlr-daemon`.
 The daemon has a couple of possible command line parameters which can be viewed using `goxlr-daemon --help`.